ArtZenuni/ArtZenuni/README.md

 ---

 ## 👨‍💻 About Me
 I am a **Junior Full Stack Developer** passionate about building meaningful and user-friendly websites.
-My journey started with **freelance projects at WebPite**, where I mainly worked with **HTML, CSS, JavaScript, and WordPress** to deliver practical websites for small businesses.
+My journey started with **freelance projects at WebPite**, where I mainly worked with **HTML, CSS, JavaScript, and WordPress** to deliver practical websites for small businesses, as well as currently working as a web developer / Instructor at **UTeachMi**

 Alongside freelancing, I founded **Helping With Islam**, an educational platform designed to make Islamic knowledge more accessible online.
 I am now expanding my skills into **backend development** with Node.js, MongoDB, PHP, and MySQL.